-One of the first actual treatments I would consider is a Medicated Fish bath that includes salt (Sodium Chloride), Methylene Blue, and for moderate to serious fin rot issues, a mix of antibiotics Nitrofurazone and Kanamycin.Recommended Product Sources:
+One of the first actual treatments I would consider for fish up to 6 inches is a Medicated Fish bath that includes salts (Sodium Chloride & Epsom), Methylene Blue, and for moderate to serious fin rot issues, a mix of antibiotics Nitrofurazone and Kanamycin.Recommended Product Sources:

 *Methylene Blue Aquarium Bath Treatment; from AAP

 *AAP Yellow Powder (Vastly superior Nitrofurazone compared to Furan 2)